Birds make wonderful pets. However, to ensure the health for you and your pet birds require a clean environment.

 As you probably know, birds have sensitive systems.
 The bird dander and feather dust that is created can pose issues for everyone in the home.

-What is bird dander?The feathers, feather dust and particles that come from birds are referred to as bird dander.
+What Is Bird Dander?The feathers, feather dust and particles that come from birds are referred to as bird dander.
 A simple flapping of the wings can quickly spread these particles throughout your room.
-Causing an allergic reaction in your or your other pets.
+Causing an allergic reaction in you or your other pets.

 In addition, some species of parrots create a special type of feather dander called powder or bird powder.
 This bird dust is a fine sized particle that can easily travel throughout your home.

-What kind of air filtration systems should I use?Bird dander, dust and feathers are all particulates.
+What Kind Of Air Filtration Systems Should I Use?Bird dander, dust, and feathers are all particulates.
 The best way to remove them is with a true HEPA filter.
 The tiniest of these particle are the most dangerous.
 This is because they are the one’s that can be breathed deep into your lungs.
-They also stay suspended in the air the longest and are most easily breathed in my you and the birds.

 There are other air filtration technologies such as ionic, UV-C light, activated carbon, ozone generators, etc. These will do nothing to help with the removal of bird dander.
 The carbon can help remove pet odor.
 For activated carbon to work well in removing smells you will want to make sure it is in granular or pellet form.
 You will also want at least 3 pounds of carbon if anything other than light pet odors.